murdockfpv/murdockfpv.github.io/_posts/2021-01-24-Cloud-Research.md

 > Cloud ID: Altostratus Time of photo: 4:12 pm (15 minutes before sunset)

 These are the clouds which I thought might become red or orange.
 They were at the right altitude according to what I have read.
-I believe there were too many clouds at this altitude on the western horizon, which blocked the light from hitting the side of the clouds.
+I believe the clouds on the western horizon blocked the light from hitting the side of these clouds.
 If it were clear skies on the western horizon, these clouds would certainly have lit up.

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/2021-01-24-cloudresearch/stratocumulus_2021-01-20.jpg?raw=true" style="max-height: 100%; max-width: 100%"/>